pwighton/bids-specification/src/derivatives/atlas.md

 a higher-than-first-level analysis as it builds on a previous analysis.

 **Multi-subject templates**.
-While at the subject level analysis it is the individual brain that establishes stereotaxy.
+While at the subject-level analysis, it is the individual brain that establishes stereotaxy.
-At higher-than-first-level stereotaxy is supported by templates, which are encoded through the [`tpl-<label>` entity](../glossary.md#template-entities).
+At higher-than-first-level, stereotaxy is supported by templates, which are encoded through the [`tpl-<label>` entity](../glossary.md#template-entities).
 For the pipeline that generated the MNI152NLin2009cAsym, the outputs would look like the following example: